grimme-lab/wp12-teaching/doc/ex.rst

       Fully optimized (TPSS-D3\ :sup:`ATM`\ (BJ)) geometries for the urea molecule and the urea solid are available.
 Adjust the Brillouin sampling to a :math:`k` grid of approximately 1/35 Bohr\ :sup:`-1`.
 Use VASP 5.4 to calculate a TPSS-D3\ :sup:`ATM`\ (BJ)/600 eV single-point energy for the gas and solid phase.
-The calculations can be done via the CRYSTAL 14 interface:
+The calculations can be done via the CRYSTAL 14 interface.
+      Note that due to some internal restructuring for the VASP calculation, the interface broke.
+      You can nevertheless obtain the correct energy using the command below to generate the vasp input file, do the VASP calculation by simply typing in ``vasp`` and then collect the results by again typing the command below.

       .. code-block:: none